Airlines and Gogo offer wifi and souvenir lapel pins.

-Gogo is wireless internet that is now being offered to airline passengers by Aircell.
-According to the company’s web site, more than 65 percent of all airline passengers carry a laptop onto the plane with them.
-For their time in the sky, they want to stay connected to their work and lives on the ground.
-And they’re willing to pay for it.
+Gogo is the wireless internet that is now being offered to airline passengers by Aircell.
+According to the company’s website, more than 65 percent of all airline passengers carry a laptop onto the plane with them.
+People want to stay connected to their work and lives on the ground and Gogo and major airlines want to extend internet service for your convenience.
+To thank you for using their service, these companies will often give you free custom souvenir lapel pins.

 To help spread the word, The Monterey Company has created lapel pins for four major airlines now equipped with Gogo, including American Airlines, Delta Air Lines, Virgin America Airlines and AirTram Airways.